dylanaraps/pure-bash-bible/README.md

 # Strings

-## Trim leading and trailing white-space from string.
+## Trim leading and trailing white-space from string

 This is an alternative to `sed`, `awk`, `perl` and other tools.
 The function below works by finding all leading and trailing white-space and